Residential Fees

 Service Fees

-We want to make sure you feel like you are at home.
-For this reason we have a number of additional services across our residential care homes.
+We want you to feel at home, so we offer several additional services across our residential care homes.

-Depending on the home you choose we will be able to provide you with information on the additional services we can provide and their associated costs.
-You will only be charged for additional services that you choose.
+Depending on the home you choose, we can provide you with information on the additional services we can offer and their associated costs.
+You will only be charged for the extra services you choose.

 Age Care Costs Explained